 - Metals skewers or wooden skewers soaked for 30 minutes

-- 1/2 fresh pineapple, cored and cut into bite-sized chunks reserve other half for another use
+- 1/2 pineapple cored and cut into bite-sized chunks reserve other half for another use

-- 2 fresh broccoli heads broken into bite-sized florets
+- 2 broccoli heads broken into bite-sized florets

 - 1 lb fresh sea scallops tough side muscles removed

 QUICK MARINADE - you will reserve 1/4 of this marinade for the peanut sauce

 - 1/4 cup 1/4 cup seasoned rice vinegar

 - 2 teaspoons honey

 PEANUT SAUCE - combine with 1/4 of the above and add: